Why You Should Use Markdown in Your Note-Taking App

 Why?

-Because Markdown encourages hierarchy, structure, and intentional formatting.
-It’s easier to:
+Because Markdown makes you think about structure and organization.
+It's easier to:

 • PDF